jumpy72red/Stjarnor-Code/Readme.md

 - You have to credit the authors of the code, so whoever it is made by, and provide the name of this repository
 - You cannot change the license once you have taken a section of code, and multiple licenses cannot be used
 - More information in license file in main.

+## CodeQL Info
+**CodeQL will present failed tests until code for C#, Java & Python are added.
+Until then, it will show errors.
+I will probably add some simple documents for each of these, to prevent the errors.**